Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Results and Discussion

 When comparing models based on learning approach and data modality, it can be observed that the best performing imaging supervised learning strategy is DenseNet121 (ROC-AUC 66.79\%).
 In DenseNet architectures, layers are densely connected, which improves feature reuse and gradient flow, leading to richer feature representations.
 However, this dense connectivity increases memory overhead during training, particularly with the large inputs used in this study.
 To optimize the trade-off between efficiency and memory usage, we selected ResNet50 as the encoder for SSL pre-training, accepting a minor reduction in performance.

 When comparing SSL strategies, it is evident that fine-tuning both data modalities in multi-modal approaches significantly boosts performance.
-The performance gap is considerable when comparing these multi-modal models with unimodal image-based models, showing that image data alone is insufficient for effectively addressing the task.
-The best performing method is the CLIP+ITM model, performing better than all unimodal (tabular and imaging) SSL methods.
-Interestingly, DAFT performs similar to the multi-modal SSL methods in terms of ROC-AUC and balanced accuracy, although exhibits poor F1-score and sensitivity results.
+The performance gap is considerable when comparing these multi-modal models with uni-modal image-based models, showing that image data alone is insufficient for effectively addressing the task.
+Our model is performing better than all uni-modal (tabular and imaging) SSL methods, as well as the method using only CLIP loss.
+Interestingly, DAFT performs similarly to the multi-modal SSL methods in terms of ROC-AUC and accuracy, although exhibiting poor F1-score and sensitivity results.
 There is no clear difference in performance between trainable and frozen settings across all models.
 We hypothesize this is because the pre-trained models have already developed robust, transferable representations, making fine-tuning less impactful.
 Additionally, the small size of the fine-tuning dataset may limit the effectiveness of further learning beyond what was achieved during pre-training.
 Besides, it could be hypothesized that freezing the model may serve as a form of regularization, helping to mitigate overfitting, particularly in this setting with limited labeled data.

+To assess statistical significance of our model's performance superiority on the true stroke prevalence from the original pre-training stroke distribution, we have performed Wilcoxon signed-rank tests comparing each model against ours in Table \ref{tab:bootstrapped_results}.The results indicate that our model significantly outperforms all other uni-modal and multi-modal unsupervised baselines, with $p$-values~$<~0.01$.